BlockchainCommons/sweeptool-cli/README.md

 There are some risks involved associated with the usage of *sweeptool*:

-1. This tool is based on a fairly large framework with lots of small and medium sized dependencies.
+1. This tool is based on a fairly large framework with lots of small- and medium-sized dependencies.
 This presents a risk for a dependency or the package manager to get compromised.

-2. Using *sweeptool* with UR based format is fairly new and therefore experimental.
+2. Using *sweeptool* with UR-based format is fairly new and therefore experimental.

 Both of the risks (1 and 2) may lead to a loss of funds.
-To mitigate this risk user MUST double check the output results of *sweeptool* with the input results of an (offline) signing device which user signs the PSBT with.
+To mitigate this risk user MUST double-check the output results of *sweeptool* with the input results of an (offline) signing device which user signs the PSBT with.
 Specifically, the entries that MUST match are: *PSBT*, *destination address* and the amount of *funds swept*.

 3. Another risk is associated with sweeping the funds from output descriptors to output descriptors.
 Here the UTXOs get fragmented and may become dust in which case they will entirely be given to miners.
 Note, that the larger the portion of UTXOs that hold a value below the miner fee, the worse the fee estimation function will work.
 Every UTXO (non dust) pays the same amount in fees.

 ### Roadmap